CUH Logo

 What happens once the decision is made to induce my pregnancy?

-You will be asked to attend Clinic 23 in the morning your induction is planned.
+You will be advised to attend the Rosie on the day your induction is planned.
 The midwife will read your notes and confirm that you are suitable for outpatient IOL.
-She/he will also discuss the process of induction with you and answer any questions you may have.
+They will also discuss the process of induction with you and answer any questions you may have.

 The midwife will examine and measure your abdomen to check your baby’s size and the way the baby is lying.
-She/he will also check that your baby is well by monitoring the baby’s heartbeat on a cardiotocograph (CTG) machine for about 20 to 30 minutes.
-When the midwife is happy with the observations and the CTG monitoring, she/he will perform an internal examination (vaginal examination) to check the neck of the womb (cervix) to see if your cervix is ripe and beginning to open.
+They will also check that your baby is well by monitoring their heartbeat on a cardiotocograph (CTG) machine for about 20 to 30 minutes.
+When the midwife is happy with the observations and the CTG monitoring, they will offer an internal examination (vaginal examination) to check the neck of the womb (cervix) to see if your cervix is softening and beginning to open.

 Your cervix is the bottom part of your uterus (neck of the womb) that opens to allow the baby to move from your uterus and down the birth canal to be born.
 During pregnancy, your cervix is closed and firm.
-Towards the end of pregnancy, it softens, or ripens.
+Towards the end of pregnancy, it softens.
 As you go into labour it will soften even more, get shorter and open.

-However, if your cervix is not quite ready, we will attempt to ripen the cervix using a pessary called Propess®.
-The pessary looks like a very small flat tampon, which is inserted into the vagina during internal examination by the midwife or doctor.
-The Propess® pessary contains the active ingredient dinoprostone, which is a naturally occurring female hormone also known as prostaglandin.
+However, if your cervix is not quite ready, we will offer a medication to designed to promote these changes.
+This medication is placed against your cervix using a pessary called Propess®.
+The pessary looks like a very small flat tampon, which is inserted into the vagina during internal examination by a midwife or doctor.
+The Propess® pessary contains the active ingredient dinoprostone, which is a synthetic version of a naturally occurring hormone also known as prostaglandin.

 Once inserted into the vagina the pessary will stay there for 24 hours slowly releasing the hormone to ripen your cervix.
-There is a string attached to the pessary to allow us to remove it easily.
-The string will sit inside the vagina.
+There is a string attached to the pessary to allow easy removal.

-After the Propess® is inserted you will need to be monitored for 30 minutes on the CTG machine.
-During this time, the Propess® tampon will absorb moisture from your vagina which makes it swell slightly and settle into place.
+After the Propess® is inserted, your baby will need to be monitored for 30-60 minutes on the CTG machine.
+During this time, the Propess® pessarywill absorb moisture from your vagina which makes it swell slightly and settle into place.
 This reduces the chance of it falling out.

 Please take special care when: